meilisearch/specifications/text/0061-error-format-and-definitions.md

 Following this format here is the exhaustive list of errors that can be returned by MeiliSearch to an API consumer.
 This list is updated as MeiliSearch evolves.

-💡 Errors returned asynchronously in a `task` object do not include a definition of the HTTP code.
+💡 Errors returned asynchronously in a `task` object do not include a definition of the HTTP code and mention Async instead of the HTTP code.
+An asynchronous error is returned in the payload of the update task.

 # invalid_request type